matiasbenavide/matiasbenavide/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on my final project for my course in Digital House.
+- 🔭 I’m currently working on DiPhot S.A. developing web sites for different municipalities in Buenos Aires.
-- 🌱 I’m currently learning JavaScript for Front-end and Back-end.
+- 🌱 I’m currently working with Laravel PHP for Back-end and VUE.JS for Front-end.
-- 👯 I’m looking to collaborate on Junior groups.
-- 🤔 I’m looking for help with learning new languages.
-- 💬 Ask me about flexbox, I've learned a lot about it recently.
+- 🤔 I’m also learning about OOP with C# in Unity studying Videogames development at Escuela Da Vinci.
 - 📫 How to reach me: matiasbenavide@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...